Home Alone: Filming

 On the set, Pesci and Stern both had difficulty refraining from cursing, which became annoying to Pesci, since Culkin was on set as well.
-In fact, the only curse words that made it into the film were "shit", accidentally said by Daniel Stern when his shoe fell through the pet door, and "hell", which was said by both Pesci and Stern after their characters encounter one another after going through Kevin's booby traps and by Johnny to the character of Snakes in Angels with Filthy Souls.
+The curse words that made it into the film were "shit", accidentally said by Daniel Stern when his shoe fell through the pet door, and "hell", which was said by both Pesci and Stern after their characters encounter one another after going through Kevin's booby traps and by Johnny to the character of Snakes in Angels with Filthy Souls.
 Pesci's use of "cartoon cursing", or menacing gibberish, garnered comparisons to Looney Tunes character Yosemite Sam.

 The film's stunts also created tension for the crew during shooting.
 Columbus said, "Every time the stunt guys did one of those stunts it wasn't funny.
 We'd watch it, and I would just pray that the guys were alive."
 Stunts were originally prepared with safety harnesses, but because of their visibility on camera, the film's final stunts were performed without them.
 Troy Brown and Leon Delaney were stuntmen for Pesci and Stern, respectively.
 An injury had occurred between Pesci and Culkin during one of the rehearsals for the scene in which Harry tries to bite off Kevin's finger; Culkin still has the scar.
 The tarantula that walks on Stern's face was real.

 Senta Moses, who played Tracy, recalled in 2020 that one of the most difficult scenes to shoot was the family's run through O'Hare International Airport to catch their flight.
 While it does not last long, it required several days to film.
 "There were thousands of extras, all expertly choreographed so none of us would be in danger running at full speed through the American Airlines terminal", she told The Hollywood Reporter.
 "And we ran at full speed.
 Sometimes we'd bump into each other, like a multi-car pileup on the expressway, and just crack up laughing ...
 There were so many setups and narrowly missed moments of disaster, but to my knowledge, no one got hurt."